inviqa/akeneo-e3/README.md

-# Akeneo ETL
+# Akeneo Power Rules

-Akeneo ETL is a tool to manipulate product data in the Akeneo PIM using its REST API.
+Akeneo Power Rules is a tool to manipulate product data in the Akeneo PIM using its REST API.

 It is like Akeneo Enrichment Rules but with more features like expressions.